pyamsoft/pstate-frequency/README.md

 that pstate-frequency may override the automatic values set by thermald, and
 thermald may attempt to override the manually set values of pstate-frequency.

+One particular setting of thermald that may conflict with pstate-frequency
+depending on one's desired use cases is that thermald by default will gain
+absolute control over the Turbo settings for the intel_pstate driver.
+This means that thermald will override any user set values for the
+no_turbo variable in pstate-frequency.
+One solution to this problem
+if a user wishes to use pstate-frequency to control turbo boost is to
+comment out or remove the intel_pstate line in the default thermald
+configuration file: **/etc/thermald/thermal-cpu-cdev-order.xml**.

 #### pstate-frequency doesn't work